cvbate/NYCAirQuality/README.md

 ### CloudSQL/PostgresSQL Instances <a name="setup4"></a>

  [How to create instances](https://cloud.google.com/sql/docs/postgres/create-instance#console)
- Enable Cloud SQL Admin API
+1. Enable Cloud SQL Admin API and Compute Engine API `gcloud init`
- `gcloud init`

-Create an Instance
- Make sure Compute Engine API is activated in your poeject

- A Create a PostgreSQL instance...
+1. Create a PostgreSQL instance...
 Follow the steps from the link above!

-In terminal run the following code:
+1. In terminal run the following code:
     `sudo apt-get update`
     `sudo apt-get install postgresql`